The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Experimental details

 However, exact sequence-level accuracy is not length-normalized.
 Let \(L_i = |y_i|\) denote the target output length in digits.
 If a model has per-digit correctness rate \(q_i\) on example \(i\), then under an independence approximation the probability of exact match scales roughly as

 so longer outputs are penalized more heavily than shorter ones.
-This matters in our base sweep, because the same integer range induces substantially different output lengths across numeral bases.
+This matters in our base sweep, because the same integer range induces different output lengths across numeral bases.
 For integers up to \(10{,}000\), binary representations can require up to 14 digits, whereas bases such as 32 require at most 3 digits.
 As a result, cross-base differences in \(\mathrm{Acc}_{\mathrm{seq}}\) partly reflect output length in addition to arithmetic difficulty.

 We therefore interpret cross-base exact-match results with this caveat in mind.
 In particular, comparisons between distant bases should not be read as a pure measure of algorithmic difficulty.
-In the other hand, within-base comparisons, such as the even--odd branch gap for a fixed base, are less affected by this issue, since both branches are evaluated under the same representation and similar length scale.
+Within-base comparisons, such as the even--odd branch gap for a fixed base, are less affected, since both branches are evaluated under the same representation and a similar length scale.
 A token-normalized metric such as digit-level accuracy could partially factor out this length effect, but we do not use such a metric as our primary evaluation measure because our main question is whether the model produces the full correct output sequence.